(close)

 This rare archive of a nascent experimental music scene was recorded binaurally on cassette by Ernie Althoff – himself a regular performer at CHCMC.
 It is not a complete record, rather, it reflects Ernie’s personal choices, after all, no one asked him to make these recordings; he simply took it upon himself to attend performances and make them.
 Ernie’s own creative work is therefore well represented in these tapes.

-The cassettes Ernie recorded had been silently resting on a shelf for over 40 years until 2020/21 when they were transferred and organised into a digital archive for this site The cassette transfers were made by John Campbell, who was also a performer at CHCMC (and who initially uncovered the availability of the Organ Factory and its potential as a community space).
-I have done some restoration work on the recordings including compiling recordings of single events that Ernie spread across several tapes in order to fill up any available space.
+The cassettes Ernie recorded had been resting on a shelf, silently for over 40 years until 2020/21 when they were transferred and organised into a digital archive for this site The cassette transfers were made by John Campbell, who was also a performer at CHCMC (and who initially uncovered the availability of the Organ Factory and its potential as a community space).
+I have done some restoration work on the recordings including compiling recordings of single events that Ernie spread across several cassettes in order to fill up any available space.

-This site also includes the distinctive performance season posters designed by Philip Brophy and Ernie Althoff and copies of the New Music magazine (1978–81) edited and published by Philip Brophy and myself that contain reviews of performances followed by discussions with the artists who respond to the reviews.
+In the Ephemera section you will find distinctive performance season posters designed by Philip Brophy and Ernie Althoff and copies of the New Music magazine (1978–81) edited and published by Philip Brophy and myself that contain reviews of performances followed by discussions with the artists who respond to the reviews.
 Also included are three earlier publications of The New Music Newspaper (1976–77) edited and published by Warren Burt and Les Gilbert (clicking on the cover images of the publication will reveal their content).
 You will also find photos and ephemera associated with CHCMC.
-There weren’t many photographs taken at CHCMC, as it was considered indulgent by some of us to think that one’s contribution should be preserved beyond the performance.
+There weren’t many photographs taken at CHCMC, as it was considered indulgent by some of us to think that one’s contribution should be preserved beyond the performance, plus taking photos back then was expensive and we were not rich.
 In retrospect we are thankful that some photos were taken and recording were made.
-We are fortunate that photographer and CHCMC performer Jane Joyce took a range of shots that now appear throughout the site, as did members of →↑→ and myself.
+We are fortunate that photographer and CHCMC performer Jane Joyce took a range of shots that appear throughout the site, as did members of →↑→ and myself.
 Other photographs are being be added as they come to light.

 CHCMC Performers are encouraged to send in information and clarifications and to flesh out their own biogs.
 If any of you have recordings of CHCMC performances that we have missed then please us know.